alexanderbazhenoff/scripts-pipelines-and-tiny-tools/bareos-scripts/readme.md

 ## clean_expired_baros_volumes.sh

 This script is usefull if you need to delete a few volumes in the pool choosen by expiration date, pool name and(or) volume status.
 Basically this script is for autoclean of Bareos storage pool.
-But you can also gather expiration volumes statistics status, using `--test yes` key.
+But you can also gather expiration volumes statistics, running with `--test yes` option.

 **Requirments:**